Drones used for first time in major search at Grand Canyon

 Merrell and Standefer vanished last weekend after losing their footing while crossing a creek near the North Rim.
 They were on a hike with Merrell's husband, Merrell Boot Co. co-founder Randy Merrell, and the boy's mother.

-The park scaled back the operation and stopped using the drones but continued to search for the pair.
+The park soon scaled back the operation and stopped using the drones but continued the search.
 In a statement, the hikers' families backed the decision and said they were "still praying for a miracle."

 Other national parks use drones, but for wildlife research.
 The use of private drones is prohibited in national parks.